SylviaRemington/safety-tracker-react-front-end/README.md

 ## Future Enhancements / Next Steps
 - **Patterns / Graphs Functionality** **(See Stretch Goals Below)**
-- **Self Care / Calming Actions / Wellbeing Tips** - Creating a static page with different somatic tools/tips a user can do/use to calm themselves after what has happened so that they can think clearly and take more empowering steps.
+- **Self Care / Calming Actions / Wellbeing Tips** - Creating a static page with different somatic tools/tips a user can do/use to calm themselves after what has happened so that they can think clearly and take more empowering steps. <br>

 ## Stretch Goals 🚀
 **To Create Count Functions & Filter Functions so that these functions can calculate percentages from the Check_Ins page:** <br><br>